NiGiga/ML_MHN_Project_26/README.md

 The opposite effect might emerge at larger scales, with a much higher number of stored patterns, where the density of the space would become the dominant factor.
 \
 \
-The systematic gap between the classical model and the MHN observed in this experiment is likely attributable to the value of $\beta = 1.0$ used for the MHN: as shown in Experiment 3, low values of $\beta$ produce a diffuse softmax that degrades the accuracy of the binary retrieval.
+The systematic gap between the classical model and the MHN observed in this experiment is not due to a suboptimal parameter configuration, but rather to the asymmetric memory load deliberately maintained in this test.
+Just like in Experiment 1, the classical network is retrieving from a highly stable pool of 4 orthogonal patterns, while the MHN is navigating a dense space of 50 random patterns.

-When few patterns are stored—well below the theoretical capacity of both models—the structural advantage of MHN does not emerge, and the parameter $\beta$ becomes the dominant factor for performance.
+The crucial finding here is that **the upward trend holds true regardless of the network's load**.
+Whether the space is virtually empty (Classic) or heavily saturated with interference (MHN), the geometric separation induced by complex LTLf syntactic constraints consistently facilitates error correction.
 ## 7. Geometric Visualizations

 ### 7.1 PCA of Recovery Trajectories